 Consideration to renew the agreement between CSBD and Anthony Brunson, PA, at a cost of \$33,000 the same fee paid last year for the conduct of the Fiscal Year 20-21 audit.
 Staff was satisfied with their services last year.
 This will be the third of four renewals under their contract.
-Approved at the 7/12 Audit and Executive Committee meetings.
-(This is in alignment with the Board goal to improve the sustainability of the workforce system through increased funding, efficiency, technology, and relevancy.)
+As the Audit Committee meets directly prior to the meeting the recommendations will be presented at the meeting.